What you must know to donate plasma and platelets

 While you donate

-• The needle used during your donation is sterile, used only once and then discarded.
+• The needle used during your donation is sterile and will only be used once and then discarded.

 • During the collection procedure, anticoagulant is added to your donation to prevent clotting.